- What Is the Waterfall Model?

-Waterfall methodology is a linear project management approach, where stakeholder and customer requirements are gathered at the beginning of the project, and then a sequential project plan is created to accommodate those requirements.
-The waterfall method is so named because each phase of the project cascades into the next, following steadily down like a waterfall.
+The waterfall model is a linear project management approach, where stakeholder and customer requirements are gathered at the beginning of the project, and then a sequential project plan is created to accommodate those requirements.
+The waterfall model is so named because each phase of the project cascades into the next, following steadily down like a waterfall.

 Gantt charts are the preferred tool for project managers working in waterfall.
 Using a Gantt chart allows you to map subtasks, dependencies and each phase of the project as it moves through the project life cycle.
-ProjectManager.com’s Gantt chart software offers these features and more.
+ProjectManager.com’s waterfall software offers these features and more.

 The Phases of the Waterfall Model